 Most of the Ways Google Filters and Ranks Results Make Sense

-If we look at something as rudimentary as not awarding rankings to a site that has thousands of tier one forum comment links that have been built with an automated tool, then we can see that it makes perfect sense.
+Consider something as basic as not ranking a site with thousands of automated tier one forum comment links, then we can see that it makes perfect sense.

 Why would a user find content that has been promoted with simple automation more useful than content that people have actually read, reflected on and then decided to share?

-Algorithm updates such as Panda and Penguin can be dissected, and broken down for all of eternity.
+Algorithm updates like Panda and Penguin can be dissected and analyzed endlessly.
 People can run tests, experiments and all sorts of assessments to try and find the exact mechanics and break down of what has now changed.

 If you take a step back though and look at the larger picture, it becomes pretty clear that the main point is that rankings should not be awarded to someone based simply on the fact that they know how to game the system better than someone else.